piellardj/water-webgpu/README.md

 #### Spatial indexing
 A naive implementation of these equations would be, for each sphere to check every other sphere for collision.
 However:
 - this is obviously not scalable;
-- this is wasting a lot of resources, because if two spheres are two far from one another, there is no need to compute their interaction.
+- this is wasting a lot of resources, because if two spheres are too far from one another, there is no need to compute their interaction.

 The solution to both these issues is to use spatial indexing, so that:
 - each particle only checks the particles near it and skips the ones far away;